Sarah Palin, the Governor of Alaska, is the new Republican VP running mate. She is known as the "Hottest Governor of the Coolest State!"

 OK, so back to my dreams for the children.
 I want Emma to be a hairdresser and keep my hair looking young and beautiful forever.
 I would support her in this career move DAILY: I'd take a shower and run by her salon each morning and have her fix me up.
 She could do my nails and makeup, too.

-If she went to massage therapy school, too, that would be an added bonus.
-I would give her BIG TIPS!!
 OK, on that note, maybe Ben CAN be a doctor.
 A plastic surgeon, specifically.
 That will help me out, too!
 I guess one doctor might be nice to have around.

 I aspire for Katrina to be a mother to my grandchildren.
 I really hope each of my kids has a few babies, but I want Katrina to have at least 10, and let me live next door to her.
 She is the sweetest, most natural mother in the world.